aiops/logsight-sdk-py/docs/source/usage/quick_start/quick_start.rst

 Load packages
 =============

-Load the various packages used in this quick guide.
+Load the various packages used in this quick start guide.

 .. code:: python